agilesix/AgileSix.com/src/content/capabilities/devops-and-cloud.md

 ---
 title: Devops and Cloud
+shortdescription: >-
-shortdescription: Here is the short description for Devops and Cloud
+  Here is the short description for Devops and Cloud.
+Here is the short description for Devops and Cloud.
-featuredimage: /img/hcd.png
+featuredimage: /img/devops-cloud.png
 featured: true
 ---